-It is proposed that a similar, but mandatory, LWHP be implemented for the IPT and MACC Projects.
+It is proposed that to implement a similar, but mandatory, LWHP be implemented for the IPT and MACC Projects.
 The proposed program includes the following key elements and is described in more detail in Attachment B:

 - Mandatory requirement that a minimum of 30 percent of the construction labor hours performed by California residents be worked by qualified "local residents"; - "Local residency" is defined with a two tier system first preference is given to qualified workers residing within the County in zip codes within a five-mile radius of the Medical Center; and second preference is given to qualified workers residing within the County in any zip code having an unemployment rate in excess of 150 percent of unemployment rate for the County as a whole.
-Thus, the contractor must first attempt to satisfy the requirement from the local area of "first preference" (zip codes within the five-mile radius of the project), and failing that, the contractor may draw from area of "second preference" (zip codes where the unemployment rate is 150 percent of the County average); - One third of the local worker hours or 10 percent of the total work hours performed by California residents are also subject to the requirement that the individuals performing the work meet one or more of the following criteria as a "Disadvantaged Worker": no high school diploma or General Education Diploma (GED), history of incarceration, protracted unemployment, a current recipient of social services benefits, homeless, or a single parent.
+Thus, the contractor must first attempt to satisfy the requirement from the local area of "first preference" (zip codes within the five-mile radius of the project), and failing that, the contractor may draw from area of "second preference" (zip codes where the unemployment rate is 150 percent of the County average):

+- One third of the local worker hours or 10 percent of the total work hours performed by California residents are also subject to the requirement that the individuals performing the work meet one or more of the following criteria as a "Disadvantaged Worker": no high school diploma or General Education Diploma (GED), history of incarceration, protracted unemployment, a current recipient of social services benefits, homeless, or a single parent. - The definition of construction labor hours excludes any work performed by workers residing in states other than California.

-In addition to being patterned after the program approved for the County's JOC program, the LWHP is substantially similar to programs currently included in major construction programs underway with the Los Angeles Unified School District, Los Angeles Community College District, City of Los Angeles, and Metropolitan Transportation Authority.
+In addition to being patterned after the program approved for the County's job order contracting program, the LWHP is substantially similar to programs currently included in major construction programs underway with the Los Angeles Unified School District, Los Angeles Community College District, City of Los Angeles, and Metropolitan Transportation Authority (including its related construction authorizations).
+Most of these organizations have elected to implement their hiring programs through a Project Labor Agreement.

 As a basis for implementing this program with a mandatory minimum threshold, a Factual Predicate Study was prepared by MGT America Consultants and is attached for your consideration (Attachment C).
 The study reviewed an extensive amount of data and determined that there are areas of the County with high concentrations of disparity such as excessive rates of unemployment, poverty, home foreclosures, etc. These findings are consistent with your Board's action in December 2009, in which the entire County was designated an economic recovery zone.
-Following a detailed review of this data, it was seen that the area surrounding the hospital consistently showed concentrations of these patterns of high unemployment and other social and economic Also, there are other areas of the County that have similar disadvantage. concentrations.
-Most often, areas with excessive rates of unemployment tend to generally coincide with concentrations of poverty, a lack of education, homeless, and other social problems.
+Following a detailed review of this data, it was seen that the area surrounding the hospital consistently showed concentrations of these patterns of high unemployment and other social and economic Also, there are other areas of the County that have similar disadvantage.
+Most often, areas with excessive rates of unemployment tend to concentrations. generally coincide with concentrations of poverty, a lack of education, homelessness, and other social problems.
 The recommended two tier system is also supported by data and conclusions set forth in the Factual Predicate Study.
 In addition to addressing issues of social and economic disadvantage, employing workers who reside in the area around the hospital has the positive advantage of reducing traffic, and minimizing environmental impacts.